 If you are missing a tooth or multiple teeth due to extraction or damage, a dental implant may be your best choice for restoring both function and appearance.
 Implants are the strongest, most permanent option for tooth replacement.
-The maxillofacial surgeons and prosthodontists at Erik P. Cadra DMD can help you regain your smile and full dental function with an implant procedure.
+The maxillofacial surgeons and prosthodontists that work in coordination with Erik P. Cadra DMD can help you regain your smile and full dental function with an implant procedure.

 Next, another small post called the abutment is attached to the implant.
 This will serve as the connection to the third component, which is the artificial tooth.
 This third component is called the crown.